-- 1: How many lactation breaks should employees be given each work day? - A: The SDO does not stipulate the number of lactation breaks.
+- Q: How many lactation breaks should employees be given each work day? - A: The SDO does not stipulate the number of lactation breaks.
 According to the guidelines by the Department of Health, employers are recommended to consider allowing two 30-minute lactation breaks or an hour in total for an eight-hour working day. - Q: Should lactation breaks be included in the working hours and remunerated accordingly? - A: The Department of Health guidelines recommend that lactation breaks should be counted as working hours and remunerated accordingly, and that pay should not be deducted for those breaks.
 Employees are also not expected to make up for the time expressing milk.
-It is recommended that employers discuss and agree with the employees on the arrangements before implementation. - How long should employees be allowed to take lactation breaks?
+It is recommended that employers discuss and agree with the employees on the arrangements before implementation. - Q: How long should employees be allowed to take lactation breaks?
 If an employee has been breastfeeding for more than a year, can the employer shorten her lactation breaks or stop giving her the breaks? - A: The SDO does not stipulate a time limit within which a woman is protected from breastfeeding discrimination.
 Although the daily milk intake of children and the frequency of breastfeeding will reduce as children grow, it is up to individual mothers to decide how long she wishes to breastfeed her child.
-Employers should consider flexibly each request to breastfeed or to continue breastfeeding based on the particular circumstances of the case.

-- I run a small firm with limited resources.
+Employers should consider flexibly each request to breastfeed or to continue breastfeeding based on the particular circumstances of the case. - Q: I run a small firm with limited resources.
 The office has no available space with privacy for employees to express milk.
 Does this mean that I have breached the law and committed breastfeeding discrimination? - A: It is understood that some companies and particularly small companies may not have the resources to provide appropriate space and facilities for employees to breastfeed and express milk.
-In these circumstances, employers may consider alternative arrangements, such as allowing breastfeeding employees to visit nearby community babycare facilities to express milk or if the employee concerned lives nearby, go home to breastfeed the child.
+In these circumstances, employers may consider alternative arrangements, such as allowing breastfeeding employees to visit nearby community baby care facilities to express milk or if the employee concerned lives nearby, go home to breastfeed the child.
 Employers should also be aware that toilets or bathrooms are never appropriate facilities for sanitary reasons.
-It is crucial that employers discuss and agree with the employees over the arrangements. - Q: Can a breastfeeding employee refuse to perform certain roles or duties? - A: If the inherent nature of the existing employment position involves potential health risks to a breastfeeding employee or her child, such as exposure to ionising radiation, it may be necessary for the employer to consider temporary alternative roles for the employee concerned during the period she is breastfeeding.
+It is crucial that employers discuss and agree with the employees over the arrangements.

+Q: Can a breastfeeding employee refuse to perform certain roles or duties?

+A: If the inherent nature of the existing employment position involves potential health risks to a breastfeeding employee or her child, such as exposure to ionising radiation, it may be necessary for the employer to consider temporary alternative roles for the employee concerned during the period she is breastfeeding.

-Resources on establishing a breastfeeding-friendly workplace:
+Resources on establishing breastfeeding friendly workplace:

-Guidance on Breastfeeding in the Employment and Related Sectors, EOC

-Guidance on Breastfeeding in the Provision of Goods, Facilities and Services, Education, Disposal or Management of Premises, Clubs, and the Government, EOC

-An Employer's Guide to Establishing Breastfeeding Friendly Workplace, Department of Health

-An Employee's Guide to Combining Breastfeeding with Work, Department of Health
+- Guidance on Breastfeeding in the Employment and Related Sectors, EOC - Guidance on Breastfeeding in the Provision of Goods, Facilities and Services, EOC - An Employer's Guide to Establishing Breastfeeding Friendly Workplace, Department of Health - An Employee's Guide to Combining Breastfeeding with Work, Department of Health

-What can you do if you suffer breastfeeding discrimination or harassment at work?
+What can you do if you suffer breastfeeding discrimination at work?

-Anyone who feels that she has been discriminated or harassed on the ground of breastfeeding in the workplace may lodge a complaint in writing to the EOC and submit the complaint to the EOC through one of the following channels:
+Anyone who feels that she has been discriminated on the ground of breastfeeding in the workplace may lodge a complaint in writing to the EOC and submit the complaint to the EOC through one of the following channels:

-Letter by mail

-Online form on the EOC website

-Fax

-In person at the EOC office

-Enquiry related to anti-discrimination ordinances

-Complaint related to anti-discrimination ordinances

-Enquiry and complaint related to EOC's services
+Enquiry related to anti-discrimination ordinances: On-line Enquiry Form Complaint related to anti-discrimination ordinances: On-line Complaint Form Enquiry and complaint related to EOC's services: On-line Form

-For further information, please contact: Equal Opportunities Commission
+For further information, please contact:

+Equal Opportunities Commission